MKVde/YouTube-Channel-Videos-Email-Notification/README.md

 #### The script sends the email using the SMTP protocol

-- This script sends an email once a week with links to all the videos on a specified YouTube channel.
+- This script sends an email once a week (default) with links to all the videos on a specified YouTube channel.

 #### How do I set up and use the script?